|PSH operation||Profile sheeta||Pollution prevention practices|

 |Swimming pool discharges||H-14||Varies, depending on the unique hotspot operation|

 |Other unique hotspots||H-15|

 aDue to the volume of material, the reader is referred to Scheuler et al. (2004) to see the profile sheets.
 Each profile sheet explains how the practice influences water quality and lists the type of PSH operation where it is normally applied.
 The sheets also identify the primary people at the hotspot operation that need to be trained in pollution prevention.
 Next, each sheet reviews important feasibility and implementation considerations and summarizes available cost data.
 Each profile sheet concludes with a directory of the best available internet resources and training materials for the pollution prevention practice.
-To access this information go to this link and find Urban Subwatershed Restoration Manual Series Manual 8: Pollution Source Control Practices to open the document as a pdf.
+To access this information go to Urban Subwatershed Restoration Manual Series Manual 8: Pollution Source Control Practices.
 Hotspot prevention profile sheets are found on pages 109-158.
 A discussion of stormwater hotspots is found on pages 13-24.

 It should be noted that the profile sheets developed by Scheuler et al. (2004) are written primarily from the perspective that the site(s) in question is an existing site and pollution prevention measures are recommended as a retrofit approach.
 Designers of new sites, however, can still use the guidance effectively.